-Mission: Preserve, Protect and Educate About the Art & Life of John Bell, Jr.
+Preserve, protect, and educate about the art and life of John Bell, Jr.

-One may ask what all this means for the public and museum patrons.
 The impact of this project represents the preservation of local history for all to enjoy.
 RAM will now be the forever “home” of John Bell, Jr., meaning all of his previously unseen work will now have the opportunity to be studied and enjoyed at the museum and online.
-RAM will hold exhibitions and have John Bell, Jr.’s work displayed in our Permanent Collection gallery.
-The Legacy Project allows all to engage, share, and interpret John’s art and his impact.
-There will be increased marketing and publishing that builds awareness and excitement, displaying regional pride.
-If visitors so choose, they can purchase authentic John Bell, Jr. prints from the museum store.
+The Legacy Project allows all to engage, share, and interpret Bell’s art and its impact.
 We will begin and maintain a recorded oral history project to preserve stories about the artist with those who are still alive to help us remember for the future.